 William Ranney Levi is an associate at Bancroft PLLC.
 Before joining Bancroft, he served as a law clerk to Justice Samuel A. Alito, Jr., Supreme Court of the United States, and Judge Anthony J. Scirica of the U.S. Court of Appeals for the Third Circuit.

 Mr. Levi’s practice focuses on appellate litigation and strategic counseling.
 He has worked on matters in the federal courts of appeals, federal district courts, and state courts.
-His practice spans a wide range of issues, including constitutional challenges to federal statutes, federal preemption, class certification, antitrust, telecommunications, and environmental law.
+His practice spans a wide range of issues, including constitutional challenges to federal statutes, federal preemption, class certification, antitrust, telecommunications, environmental law, and securities and immigration law.

 Mr. Levi graduated from Yale Law School, where he served as a Projects Editor of The Yale Law Journal and was awarded the Michael Egger Prize.
 He earned his undergraduate degree, with distinction and honors, from Stanford University, where he received the William J. Perry Award and the John and Marjorie Hines Prize.
 He has written articles appearing in The Yale Law Journal, The National Law Journal, The Washington Post, and Balkinization.

 Before attending law school, Mr. Levi worked for the House Judiciary Committee, in the Office of the Secretary of Defense, and on a federal congressional campaign.

 Mr. Levi is admitted to the bars of New Mexico and the District of Columbia.